FTC sues to block Microsoft's takeover of video game maker Activision Blizzard - KESQ

 European regulators representing the 27-nation bloc approved the deal last month on condition that Microsoft make some promises meant to boost competition in the cloud-based gaming market.
 A number of other countries, including China, Japan, Brazil and South Korea, have also approved it.

-But the blockbuster deal has remained in jeopardy because of the surprise April decision by the U.K.’s Competition and Markets Authority and the ongoing case in the U.S.
+But the blockbuster deal has remained in jeopardy because of the decision by the U.K.’s Competition and Markets Authority and the ongoing case in the U.S.

-Microsoft in late May filed an appeal of the British regulator’s decision and has also voiced strong public opposition directed at top government officials.
+Microsoft in late May filed an appeal of the British regulator’s decision and has voiced strong public opposition directed at top government officials.
+If Microsoft were to close the deal without Britain’s approval, it could face new legal challenges there or possibly decide to suspend its broader game business in the country.

 U.S.-based consumer advocacy group Public Citizen, an opponent of the deal, welcomed the FTC’s move Monday.